Rin0o/wit_weather_app_assignment/README.md

 # wit_weather_app_assignment

-This app is my answear to Wit recruitment challange \n The app uses the http://openweathermap.org/api weather API to get its data The icons used belong to Freepik from FlatIcon.
+This app is my answear to Wit recruitment challange /n The app uses the http://openweathermap.org/api weather API to get its data The icons used belong to Freepik from FlatIcon.